Nissin Tokyo Noodles Ginza Kagari Instant Ramen

 When I find interesting instant ramen, I sometimes buy it and stock them up for the blog article, out of which today I will introduce one released recently by Nissin.

 Nissin Tokyo Noodles Ginza Kagari Tori-Paitan Soba

-As you can guess from the above, the cooking of this cup ramen isn’t that complicated; Pour boiling water, wait for 5 minutes with the flavor sachet placed on top of the cup, add in the special Chi-yu chicken oil, and stir well.
+First, pour boiling water, then wait for 5 minutes with the flavor sachet placed on top of the cup, and lastly add the special Chi-yu chicken oil and stir well.

 Ingredients and Nutrition Facts

 Lastly, let’s see the ingredients and nutrition facts.
 Based on the label, the soup base of this cup ramen consists of lard, chicken seasoning, salt, creaming powder, chicken fat, starch, sugars, and emulsified oil.